 The Enterprise Finance Guarantee (EFG) is a loan guarantee scheme to facilitate lending to viable businesses that have been turned down for a normal commercial loan due to a lack of security or a proven track record.

 For unemployed persons between the ages of 18 and 30, the Prince's Trust administers a 'Will it Work' grant of up to £250 and a low interest loan of up to £2,500.

-Finance Wales offer a number of different finance options for start-up and early stage businesses.
+The Development Bank of Wales offer a number of different finance options for start-up and early stage businesses.
 These include micro loans from £1,000 to £50,000 and investment opportunities from £50,000 upwards.